Skip to contents

 ## 1 2 4 3

-Finally, save the updated R data frame to a SyncroSim Datasheet using saveDatasheet().
+Finally, save the updated R data frame to a SyncroSim datasheet using saveDatasheet().

-# Save input R data frame to a SyncroSim Datasheet
+# Save input R data frame to a SyncroSim datasheet

-saveDatasheet(ssimObject = myScenario, data = myInputDataframe,
+saveDatasheet(ssimObject = myScenario,

 name = "helloworldPipeline_InputDatasheet")